anime-skip/web/.v2/src/content/support.md

 ## FAQ

-:::frequently-asked-question
-### The Anime Skip video player doesn't show up when I go to watch an episode
+:::md-expandable{title="The Anime Skip video player doesn't show up when I go to watch an episode"}
 Make sure you've followed the [getting started guide](/) and you've properly installed the Anime Skip web extension.
 Also keep in mind that Anime Skip does not work on every streaming service, so make sure you're watching on one of the [supported services](/#supported-services).

 In very rare cases, a website update can break how the Anime Skip player replaces the websites default player with it's own.
 If you believe this is the case, you should be able to find some kind of announcement on the :md-external-link{to="DISCORD_INVITE" text="Discord"}.
 :::

-:::frequently-asked-question
-### How do I submit timestamps?
+:::md-expandable{title="How do I submit timestamps?"}
 Head over to the [contributing guidelines](/contributing-timestamps) for an overview, best practices, and tips and tricks.
 :::

-:::frequently-asked-question
-### How do I edit keyboard shortcuts?
+:::md-expandable{title="How do I edit keyboard shortcuts?"}
 Keyboard shortcuts are apart of the "all settings" page of the extension.
 Make sure you have followed the [getting started guide](/get-started) and installed the web extension.

 When watching a video, open the player settings by clicking on the menu button in the bottom right.
 Then click the "All Settings" button.